Obama stays neutral in NBA, roots for NHL's Blackhawks

 President Barack Obama told the entertainment news show "Extra" on Thursday that both teams are playing incredible basketball.

-He said LeBron James is playing "unbelievably" for Cleveland, and said he thinks Golden State's Steph Curry will "pick it back up" after a "couple of bad games."
+Obama said LeBron James is playing "unbelievably" for Cleveland and that he thinks Golden State's Steph Curry will "pick it back up" after a "couple of bad games."

-Obama was interviewed at the White House on Thursday, before Game 4 in the best-of-seven series.
-Cleveland leads 2-1.
+Obama was interviewed at the White House on Thursday before the Warriors won Game 4, tying the best-of-seven series at two games apiece.

 The former senator from Illinois is taking a stand on the NHL's Stanley Cup, however.
 He wants the Chicago Blackhawks to win over the Tampa Bay Lightning.
 That series is tied 2-2.